stellar/stellar-protocol/drafts/draft-0002.md

 2. `amount` (optional) - Amount that destination will receive.
 If not specified then the wallet should ask the user to enter the amount before signing.
 The use case for leaving this out is to support donations of arbitrary amounts.
 3. `asset_code` (optional) - Asset code (XLM if not present) destination will receive
 4. `asset_issuer` (optional) - Account ID of asset issuer (XLM if not present) destination will receive
 5. `memo` (optional) - Can be a memo to be included in the payment / path payment.
-Memos of type `MEMO_HASH` and `MEMO_RETURN` should be base64 encoded and the URL encoded.
+Memos of type `MEMO_HASH` and `MEMO_RETURN` should be base64 encoded and then URL encoded.
 Memos of type `MEMO_TEXT` should be URL-encoded.
 6. `memo_type` (optional) - One of `MEMO_TEXT`, `MEMO_ID`,`MEMO_HASH`, `MEMO_RETURN`.
 See [transaction guide](https://www.stellar.org/developers/guides/concepts/transactions.html#memo) for a description of these values.
 7. `callback` (optional) - If this value is omitted then the URI handler should sign the given XDR and submit it to the network.
 If the value is present then it should be interpreted as a URL-encoded callback.
 The URL-encoded callback will be prefixed with its own namespace to denote whether this is a `url` callback or some other form of callback.
 In the case where it is a url callback (denoted by `url:`) the URI handler should send the signed XDR to this url in a `POST` request with `Content-Type` set to `application/x-www-form-urlencoded` with the data fields `xdr` containing the signed XDR (URL-encoded).
 If there are any query params specified in the URL callback then those should be included in the URL when submitting.
 For now only `url` callback types are supported.
 8. `msg` (optional) - There can be an optional `msg` query param to indicate any additional information that the website or application wants to show the user in her wallet.
 The value for this query param should be URL-encoded as well and should not be longer than 300 characters before the URL-encoding.
 Note that the `msg` field is _different_ from the `memo` field that is included in a transaction.
 The `msg` field will not be put on-chain, but the `memo` field will be put on-chain.